 Official recognition by Cavalla International University as a student religious organization is a result of an application to the Office of the Dean of the Chapel.
 The application is reviewed and sent to the Dean of the Chapel for approval.
 The Vice President of Student Affairs will grant final approval of the recommendation to recognize all student organizations, including religious organizations.
-Recognition in no way implies university endorsement or sponsorship of such organization's events or activities.
-Recognition simply acknowledges the existence of an organization composed of at least ten (10) Cavalla International University students, consistent with objectives and philosophy of the university, and meets an expressed need of the university and of the student body.
+Recognition in no way implies university endorsement or sponsorship of such organization composed of at least ten (10) Cavalla International University students, consistent with objectives and philosophy of the university, and meets an expressed need of the university and of the student body.
 Only recognized student organizations may be granted permission to sponsor events and activities on campus and to make use of university facilities for this purpose.
 Only recognized student organizations may use Cavalla International University nomenclature as a part of their organization name and/or in representing themselves as associated with the university.